Frequently Asked Questions

 I have an assumption that all the homes are basically the same home.
 Dutch can build an expensive Modular or an inexpensive single home.
 So do most of the other manufacturers.
-Dutch will do almost anything that I want to do to a home.
 I believe that there is not much, if any, difference between homes.
 It is how the dealer stocks the home.
 Do they put stuff on the home or do they leave off stuff on the home?
 I have no problem with leaving stuff off if you know what they are leaving off.
-I sell Dutch because I can design a home to fit you rather than making you fit the home.
-Most manufacturers will not do a lot of customizing, Dutch does.
+I used to do major customizing.
+With the demand for homes, they have told me that "we don't have to do major customizing anymore."
+I can still do some customizing/ I can make it bigger, change out bathrooms, put in windows, etc. I just can't draw up a floor plan and have them build it.
+Most manufacturers will not do a lot of customizing, Dutch does more than anybody else. .

 Why should I buy from Nelson Homes?

-It is mainly how I can make a home exactly the way that you want it.
+Customization.
+Building a home with exactly the options that you want and not with those you don't want.
+Value.
 After you get the home, does it feel like home?
 Do we have room for grandma’s antique hutch?
 Are the windows in the right location to get the most light into the home?
 Etc. Other dealers are very good.
 Many of the salespeople though are not trusted by their bosses to customize for you.
 They can get in a lot of trouble if they don’t do it often.
 I am focused on making a home affordable for you.